Gomurmamma/Gomurmamma/README.md

 -->

 My name is Antonio Young and I am a Full Stack Web Developer.
-I have a passion for programming and really enjoy building applications from scratch in adddition to making open source contributions.
+I have a passion for programming and really enjoy building applications from scratch.